-The Narrative Encounters team regularly invites scholars working in fields relevant to our research questions in order to talk with them about how we read, analyze, and teach Ethnic American literatures.
-Interested students and colleagues are welcome to join us for these discussions.
+During the first phase of the project, the Narrative Encounters team invited scholars working in fields relevant to our research questions in order to talk with them about how we read, analyze, and teach Ethnic American literatures.

 January 15, 2020

 Workshop with Jesse Ramirez, University of St. Gallen

 Based on several of his publications as well as selections from Jose Antonio Villarreal’s Pocho and Randol Contreras’s „Standpoint Purgatorio,“ Jesse Ramirez will discuss with the Narrative Encounters team the history and development of interracial relations in the United States.
 We will also speak about the complexities of ethnic and racial identities in „a post-Black Lives Matter moment in US political and cultural history“ (Ramirez 2019) and about what speculative fiction can contribute to this important political and cultural moment.

 Workshop with Fulbright Scholar Matthew Teutsch, University of Bergen / Piedmont College